-1. Orifices clean and operating.
+- 1. Orifices clean and operating.
 Operate at least one orifice per gatewell slot (preferably the north orifice).
 If the project is operating at MOP, additional orifices may be operated to maintain a full collection channel.
 If orifices must be closed to repair any part of the facility, monitor the gatewells hourly (unit is operating) or at least every two hours (unit is not operating) for fish condition and behavior.
-Also see section 3.1.2.2. to determine if the turbine unit must be shut down and if fish must be dipped from the gatewell(s).

-- 2. Orifice lights operational and operating on open orifices.
+Also see section 3.1.2.2. to determine if the turbine unit must be shut down and if fish must be dipped from the gatewell(s). - 2.
+Orifice lights operational and operating on open orifices.
 Orifice lights and area lights may be turned off the evening before the channel is dewatered at the end of the season (dewatering occurs on December 16 or later) to encourage fish to exit the channel volitionally.
 Area lights can be turned on briefly for personnel access if necessary. - 3.
-Orifice jets hitting no closer than 3' from back wall, collection channel full. - 4.
-Orifice valves are either fully open or closed. - 5.
-Backflush orifices at least once per day and more frequently if required.
-During periods of high fish and debris passage, April 1 through July 31, orifices should be inspected and backflushed once per 8-hour shift or more frequently as determined by the project biologist, to keep orifices clean. - 6.
-Water-up valve capable of operating when needed. - 7.
-The netting along handrails should be maintained in good condition with no holes or gaps in the netting. - 8.
+Replace all burned out orifice lights within 24 hours of notification.
+Orifice lights shall remain lighted 24 hours/day. - 4.
+Orifice jets hitting no closer than 3' from back wall, collection channel full. - 5.
+Orifice valves are either fully open or closed. - 6.
+Backflush orifices at least once per day.
+During periods of high fish and debris passage, April 1 through July 31, orifices should be inspected and backflushed once per 8-hour shift or more frequently as determined by the project biologist, to keep orifices clean. - 7.
+Water-up valve capable of operating when needed. - 8.
+The netting along handrails should be maintained in good condition with no holes or gaps in the netting. - 9.
 Netting or covers over orifice chutes in good condition.